i3dm/Zavionix/README.md

-# Zavionix
-**Zavionix widgets for FrSky Radios
+#Zavionix widgets for FrSky Radios
-Zavionix widgets are published and updated in this repository.**
+**Zavionix widgets are published and updated in this repository.**
 # if you need telemetry sensors please send us an email at: zavionixrc@gmail.com
 ![Alt text](zavionixlogo.png?raw=true "Title")